+Support of Usage Control The communication can be restricted to certain IP addresses, which is enforced by our IT department independent from the connector.

-Usage Control Policies IDS Connector Duration
+Usage Control Policies " IDS Connector

+" Duration

 Communication

-Communication Protocol " Dataspace Protocol (other binding)" HTTP
+Communication Protocol " Dataspace Protocol (other binding)

+" HTTP

-Transfer Protocol НТТР
+Transfer Protocol HTTP

 User Interface

 Graphical user interface No (i.e. the connector can only be used via command line or operator needs to develop their own GUI)

 Туре -

 Identity Management

 Identity management supported No

 Туре -

 Information Model

 IDS Information Model No

 Supported version of IDS Information Model -

 Vocabulary

 Supported No

 Type of Vocabulary provided -

 Integration

 Integration with Catalogue/Meta Data Broker No

 Catalogue/Meta Data Broker type -

 Integration with Clearing House No

 Clearing House type -

-2.1.11 OneNet Connector
+2.1.14 OneNet Connector